Work health and safety undertaking

-An enforceable undertaking operates as an alternative to a court imposed sanction for an alleged contravention of the Work Health and Safety Act 2012.
+A work health and safety (WHS) undertaking (also known as an enforceable undertaking) operates as an alternative to a court imposed sanction for an alleged contravention of the Work Health and Safety Act 2012.

-An enforceable undertaking takes the form of a written, legally-binding commitment to implement effective WHS initiatives.
+A WHS undertaking takes the form of a written, legally binding commitment to implement effective WHS initiatives.
 These initiatives are designed to deliver tangible benefits for workers, industry, and the community as a whole.

 It cannot be accepted for an alleged contravention that is a category 1 offence.